microsoft/generative-ai-with-javascript/demos/07-ai-studio/readme.md

 ### Preparation

-1. Open the AI Studio website: https://ai.azure.com in a full screen browser
+1. Open the AI Foundry website: https://ai.azure.com in a full screen browser

 ### Demo

-1. Provide a brief overview of what Azure AI Studio is, comparing it to an airport for generative AI applications.
+1. Provide a brief overview of what Azure AI Foundry is, comparing it to an airport for generative AI applications.
 2. Look for recent projects or initiate the setup of a hub if this is your first visit.
 3. **Understand hubs and projects**:
   - Explain that a hub functions as an airport terminal for resource sharing, while a project is akin to a plane with its own specific purpose.